KevinFocke/Photo_Mosaic/roadmap.md

 x Generalize program so it can be used for non-fruit-related purposes.

 x Add sample image folder for plug-and-play Github code.

-## Ver 3 - Ease Of Use

-- Implement command-line flags: https://typer.tiangolo.com/ (same developer as FastAPI)